 Health of the natural environment of Estonia

 At present, energy in Estonia is still mainly produced from oil shale.
-The production of oil shale energy generates over 1 million tonnes of ash waste every year and by valorising this, we can contribute significantly to the reduction of the environmental footprint of our energy generation.
+The production of oil shale energy generates up to 1 million tonnes of ash waste every year and by valorising this, we can contribute significantly to the reduction of the environmental footprint of our energy generation.
 This will create a cleaner living environment in Ida-Viru County and throughout Estonia.

 Active use of infrastructure